learningequality/kolibri/docs/dev/frontend.rst

 Frontend Code
 =============

-The behavior of much of Kolibri's user interface is defined by Javascript code.
+The behavior of much of Kolibri's user interface is defined by JavaScript code.

-There are two distinct entities that control this behaviour - a Kolibri Hook on the Python side, which manages the registration of the frontend code within Django (and also facilitates building of that code into compiled assets with Webpack) and a Kolibri Module - which is the Javascript object that wraps and manages the behaviour for a relatively independent piece of frontend code.
+There are two distinct entities that control this behaviour - a Kolibri Hook on the Python side, which manages the registration of the frontend code within Django (and also facilitates building of that code into compiled assets with Webpack) and a Kolibri Module - which is the JavaScript object that wraps and manages the behaviour for a relatively independent piece of frontend code.

 Architecture of the Frontend Code
 ---------------------------------

-Kolibri has a system for synchronously and asynchronously loading bundled javascript modules (that we're calling KolibriModules) which is mediated by a small core js app.
+Kolibri has a system for synchronously and asynchronously loading bundled JavaScript modules (that we're calling KolibriModules) which is mediated by a small core js app.
 KolibriModules define to which events they subscribe, and asynchronously registered KolibriModules are loaded by the core js app only when those events are triggered.
-For example if the VideoViewer KolibriModule subscribes to the "content_loaded:video" event, then when that event is triggered on the core js app it will asynchronously load the VideoViewer module and re-trigger the "content_loaded:video" event on the object the module returns.
+For example if the ``VideoViewer`` ``KolibriModule`` subscribes to the "content_loaded:video" event, then when that event is triggered on the core js app it will asynchronously load the VideoViewer module and re-trigger the ``content_loaded:video`` event on the object the module returns.

-Synchronous and asynchronous loading is defined by the template tag used to import the Javascript for the KolibriModule into the Django template.
-Synchronous loading merely inserts the Javascript and CSS for the KolibriModule directly into the Django template, meaning it is executed at page load.
-This can be achieved in two ways, firstly simply by using the `webpack_asset` template tag:
+Synchronous and asynchronous loading is defined by the template tag used to import the JavaScript for the ``KolibriModule`` into the Django template.
+Synchronous loading merely inserts the JavaScript and CSS for the ``KolibriModule`` directly into the Django template, meaning it is executed at page load.
+This can be achieved in two ways, firstly simply by using the ``webpack_asset`` template tag:

 .. automodule:: kolibri.core.webpack.templatetags.webpack_tags
     :members: webpack_asset
     :noindex:

-In addition, if a KolibriModule needs to load in the template defined by another plugin or a core part of Kolibri, a template tag and hook can be defined to register that KolibriModule's WebpackAssetHook to be loaded on that page.
+In addition, if a ``KolibriModule`` needs to load in the template defined by another plugin or a core part of Kolibri, a template tag and hook can be defined to register that ``KolibriModule``'s ``WebpackAssetHook`` to be loaded on that page.
 An example of this is found for the `base.html` template of the Kolibri core app:

 .. automodule:: kolibri.core.webpack.templatetags.webpack_tags
     :members: webpack_base_assets